Zoomed Image

 Depreciation Setup link in the Financials navigation panel

-Depreciation Setup screen for an individual asset showing book rules
+Depreciation Setup screen for an individual asset showing book membership and depreciation profiles

 Understanding Depreciation Rules

-Each asset's depreciation setup consists of one or more rules.
-Each rule defines the depreciation formula applied during a specific date range.
-This allows you to change the depreciation method over the asset's life.
+Each asset's depreciation setup consists of one or more rules (also called profile sections), one per book.
+Each rule defines the depreciation formula (Depreciation Type) applied during a specific date range.
+A book can have more than one rule if the depreciation method needs to change during the asset's life - for example, switching from straight-line to declining balance partway through.

 Example: Changing Depreciation Method Mid-Life

-The system automatically calculates the correct charge for each period based on which rule is in effect.
+The system calculates the correct charge for each period based on which rule is in effect on that date.

 Rule Fields